 Up Next: DIY Learning Ecosystem

 So, now that you have a better understanding of how to build a learning ecosystem and have seen a few examples of organizations building ecosystems with or without an LMS, you should be ready to design your own learning ecosystem.
-In our final blog post, we’ll show you how to build your own ecosystem diagram.
+In an upcoming blog post, we’ll show you how to build your own ecosystem diagram.
 Don’t miss it—sign up for Watershed Insights to have the next installment sent right to your inbox!